Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Connections between percolation models and branching structures

 \section{Connections between percolation models and branching structures}

-This section is devoted to provide a representation of the BGW branching process with neutral mutations, as presented in Section \ref{sec:GWmut}, in terms of Bernoulli percolation and the DaC model.
+This section is devoted to providing a representation of the BGW branching process with neutral mutations, as presented in Section~\ref{sec:GWmut}, in terms of Bernoulli percolation and the DaC model.

-In \cite{Bertoin09}, Bertoin introduced the model of neutral mutations on infinite alleles and implicitly used a percolation in BGW trees.
+In~\cite{Bertoin09}, Bertoin introduced the model of neutral mutations on infinite alleles and implicitly used percolation in BGW trees.
 This connection is made explicit in~\cite{BertoinUB}.
 In Subsection~\ref{subsec: relatbtwmodels}, we generalize this relationship in two ways: from the point of view of population genetics (BGW process with multi-allelic neutral mutations) and from the point of view of percolation theory (DaC percolation model).

-First we will discuss the relation between BGW processes with infinite allele neutral mutations and Bernoulli percolation introduced by Bertoin~\cite{Bertoin09} and studied also in \cite{Bertoin10}.
-Next, we will introduce the relation between the DaC percolation and the MIM model.
-Finally, at the end of Subsection~\ref{subsec: relatbtwmodels} we will present the {\it restricted DaC percolation model}, related to MDM model.
+First, we will discuss the relation between BGW processes with infinite-allele neutral mutations and Bernoulli percolation introduced by Bertoin~\cite{Bertoin09} and further studied in~\cite{Bertoin10}.
+Next, we will introduce the relation between DaC percolation and the MIM model.
+Finally, at the end of Subsection~\ref{subsec: relatbtwmodels}, we will present the \emph{restricted DaC percolation model}, related to the MDM model.